-These aptitude tests assess your interpretation of charts, graphs, data or statistics, investigating your ability to deal with numbers quickly and accurately.
-Numerical psychometric tests may also challenge your knowledge of rates, trends, ratios, percentages and currency conversions.
+These tests assess your interpretation of charts, graphs, data or statistics, investigating your ability to deal with numbers quickly and accurately.
+Numerical reasoning tests may also challenge your knowledge of rates, trends, ratios, percentages and currency conversions.

-These aptitude tests assess your understanding of written information, evaluation of arguments, and communication of concepts.
+Your understanding of written information, evaluation of arguments, and communication of concepts is being tested here.
 You must read short passages of text before answering questions that assess your comprehension.
 Verbal psychometric tests challenge your ability to think constructively and use written information to construct accurate conclusions.
 Some tests also assess your spelling and grammar.

 Practice psychometric tests

 Your university careers and employability service may provide psychometric test training.
 Some large graduate recruiters also provide practice testing and advice on passing psychometric tests.
-For advice, information and free psychometric tests, visit:
+For advice, information and free psychometric tests online visit:

 - Institute of Psychometric Coaching

 - Psychometric Success

 Find out more